-\These courses may be applied toward A.A.S. general education requirements.
+These courses may be applied toward A.A.S. general education requirements.
+Candidates for the Associate in Applied Science degree must earn a minimum of 60 semester hours in general education courses.

 COMPUTER INFORMATION SYSTEMS COMPUTER SERVICE TECHNICIAN (CRT) 17 CREDIT CAREER CERTIFICATE